Introduction

 Budget gamers might have already been convinced to snatch up Intel’s Core i5 13400F processor, as this mid-range CPU is an affordable choice that is perfect for 1080p gaming, with some legs at 1440p as well.
 If this is the case, then the next step is to pick up a graphics card that can match the performance of this CPU to allow your system to reach its full potential.

-In this buyers guide, we’ll be running through our top picks for GPUs to pair up with one of Intel’s most popular 13th-gen processor, the Core i5 13400F.
+In this buyers guide, we’ll be running through our top picks for the best GPUs to buy for the Intel Core i5 13400F.
 In addition, we’ll be discussing the key factors to consider when searching for a graphics card and CPU pairing.

 Suggested Article: Best GPUs for 1080p Gaming in 2023